 Türkmen has won the 8th Donizetti Classical Music, Composer of the Year Award in Turkey in 2018.

 He has composed three Ritualistic Dramas so far.
-Sailing to Byzantium has been performed by Yurodny Ensemble (Dublin) (recipient of the Ireland Outcome Grant Summer 2015 and a new work award from the Arts Council of Ireland 2019).
-Songs from a Circle has been performed by Diamanda La Berge Dramm (Amsterdam) (Songs from a Circle, recipient of Eduard van Benium Stichting grant, 2018).
-A recording of this piece is published by Diatribe Records Online in 2024.
-Limon Ağacı (lemon tree) was commissioned by the İstanbul Foundation for Culture and Arts (project supported by Ernst von Siemens Music Foundation), and premiered at the Istanbul International Music Festival in 2024.
+Sailing to Byzantium has been performed by Yurodny Ensemble (Dublin).
+Songs from a Circle has been performed by Diamanda La Berge Dramm (Amsterdam).
+A recording of this piece was published by Diatribe Records Online in 2026.
+Limon Ağacı (lemon tree) was commissioned by the İstanbul Foundation for Culture and Arts, and premiered at the Istanbul International Music Festival in 2024.

-In 2024, the concert version of his parlando opera, Gılgamış, (libretto by Şebnem İşigüzel) premiered at Ankara International Music Festival, supported by the Ernst von Siemens Music Foundation, the Sevda Cenap And Foundation, and the Goethe Institut.
+In 2024, the concert version of his parlando opera, Gılgamış, (libretto by Şebnem İşigüzel) premiered at Ankara International Music Festival.

 He is the artistic director of NK Ensemble a song-based new music ensemble that focuses on using Traditional Turkish Music makams and instruments in new music.
 NK Ensemble has published two albums so far.
 “Havuz” was published in 2023 by Gedik Sanat, and “Lahza” was published in 2019 by Bilgi Music.